 Please note that not all aspects have been covered above and the information provided is neither a complete report/analysis nor is it intended to flout or in any other way compromise the conditions set out in the Financial Advisory and Intermediary Services Act’s General Code of Conduct insofar as comparing different financial products with each other is concerned.

-Now you have the finest cover paying up to 5 times medical aid rates in hospital!
+Now you will have the finest cover paying up to 5 times medical scheme rates in hospital!

 until you have an amount - say equal what you spent out of hospital last year - that you feel is enough.

 Invest into a unit trust after that.
 You’ll have an investment you can use for future dreams and goals – again that you can get to at any time.

 Go even better…save the money into your access type bond…if you have one.
 Now you are cooking!
 The power of compound interest really works for you if you pay more off against your home loan than you have to.

 Some plans pay claims at 200% or 300% of medical aid rates, offering you a lower claim shortfall, but these are more expensive.

 Increasingly, plans also have procedure co-payments, which you have to fund.

 This separate insurance plan will cover most in-hospital claim shortfalls and scheme co-payments.

 By adding a Top Up plan you can improve your medical aid benefits, so-much-so, that you can even consider joining a lower cost/benefit plan - with a lower premium - and still have an excellent, no risk medical aid for virtually the same premium as the higher medical aid!